A perfect tool

 Ready for takeoff

 Electrical switching with variable interruptions and times are studied to assess their impact on the computers and other components, while extensive testing of the complete system assembly is done to determine the effects of electro-magnetic interference.
-The Iron Bird provides a level of development maturity for new aircraft such as Airbus’ A350 XWB that otherwise could only be achieved with more costly and less safe methods.
+The Iron Bird provided a level of development maturity for new aircraft such as Airbus’ A350 XWB that otherwise could only be achieved with more costly and less safe methods.

 In the final preparatory stages leading up to the prototype aircraft’s first flight, various computer hardware and software are tested and validated on the Iron Bird before they are "loaded" on the aircraft systems.
 Any changes or fine-tuning during the development phase are first conceived, tested and validated using this valuable tool.